 The main living space stretches through the lower deck.
 A roomy kitchen, bathroom, living room and bar adjoining the outdoors can be arranged in varying layouts in an open floor plan.
 The kitchen features a full oven and stovetop, large basin sink and ample open and covered cabinets and drawers.
 A gray stone countertop is accented with ocean-blue cabinetry, with space for an eat-in dining area.

 Depending on family size or anticipated guests, the center deck can be configured as an open loft or divided into one or more bedrooms, featuring an optional wall with french doors.
-The space features two outdoor deck areas flanking the indoor room, including a cantilevered deck on the aft side perfect for al fresco dining or a quick dip in the water.
+The space features two outdoor deck areas flanking the indoor room, including a cantilevered deck on the aft side that is perfect for al fresco dining or a quick dip in the water.